ssricardo/openapi-board-backend/README.md

 **Components:**

- * The base language is Kotlin.
-But this one is compiled into Java; therefore it run on the JVM and most Java Frameworks/libraries can be used
+ * The base language is Kotlin, over the JVM
+    (it is compiled into Java bytecode; therefore it runs on the JVM and most Java Frameworks/libraries can be used)

  * Spring Boot App
     * Spring JPA
+    * Spring Security
  * Jax-RS and OpenAPI/Swagger
+ * JWT Token for logged users

 **Database**: